blackwell-systems/LSP-MCP/README.md

 The extension system will automatically load your extension when the matching language ID is specified.

+## Best Practices for LLM Agents

+### Recommended Workflow

+For optimal performance when using this server with LLM agents:

+1. **Initialize Once**: Start the LSP server once per session using `start_lsp` with your project root
+2. **Open Files for Tracking**: Use `open_document` for any files you plan to edit or analyze
+3. **Use Global Diagnostics**: Call `get_diagnostics` without `file_path` for the most accurate and up-to-date error reporting
+4. **Leverage Persistent State**: The server maintains file state across requests, eliminating re-initialization overhead

+### Diagnostic Accuracy

+The global diagnostics approach (`get_diagnostics` without file parameters) is more reliable than file-specific queries because:

+- It immediately reflects changes made outside the MCP session
+- It provides comprehensive project-wide error detection
+- It avoids stale cache issues that can occur with file-specific requests
+- It captures cross-file dependencies and import errors more effectively

+### Performance Considerations

+- **Large Repositories**: The persistent server architecture significantly reduces startup overhead for large codebases
+- **TypeScript Projects**: Use `typescript-language-server` for better compatibility and more accurate diagnostics
+- **File Management**: Close files with `close_document` when done to manage memory usage in long-running sessions

+### Language-Specific Tips

+#### TypeScript/JavaScript
+- Always use correct language IDs: `typescript`, `typescriptreact`, `javascript`, `javascriptreact`
+- Ensure `tsconfig.json` is properly configured and located at project root
+- Install `typescript-language-server` globally for best results

+#### Haskell
+- Use the Haskell extension for specialized prompts and typed-hole exploration
+- Ensure `haskell-language-server` is properly installed and accessible

 ## Acknowledgments

 - HLS team for the Language Server Protocol implementation
 - Anthropic for the Model Context Protocol specification
+- Original implementation by tritlo
+- Enhanced TypeScript integration and MCP compatibility improvements